alsatierf/virtualization/README.md

 Default versions for each of these applications are already provided by the Ansible role default variables [vagrant_version](https://github.com/alsfreitaz/virtualization/blob/4897f043b1a187eb65bef82520967e828a0cdd7c/roles/vagrant/defaults/main.yml#L11) and [virtualbox_version](https://github.com/alsfreitaz/virtualization/blob/4897f043b1a187eb65bef82520967e828a0cdd7c/roles/virtualbox/defaults/main.yml#L15).
 As with any other Ansible project, the default role variables can be easily overridden if needed (please refer to the official documentation on [using variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html)).

-On Mac OS X systems, the main playbook relies on the existence of [Homebrew](https://brew.sh/) to install other the applications using cask so, if not present, it will be downloaded and installed by Ansible beforehand.
+On MacOS X systems, the main playbook relies on the existence of [Homebrew](https://brew.sh/) to install other the applications using cask so, if not present, it will be downloaded and installed by Ansible beforehand.

 ## Variables